DRM-Media-Tool/DRM-Media-Tool/README.md

 # Build EXE

 - Create a .env File under assets dir with the below values
-> Any API Forked From Getwvkeys can be used
+> Any API Forked From Getwvkeys can be used (cdrm-project, keysdb, getwvkeys & others).

 ```
 API_URL = < API URL >